ED PSY 2212 Child and Adolescent Development: 3 semester hours

 ED PSY 6030 Instruction, Learning and Assessment: 3 semester hours

-Prerequisite: Admission to Graduate School.
+Prerequisite: Graduate standing.
 Reviews cognitive theories and research to examine how teachers can improve the design of classroom instruction, including the development of units, lesson plans, and assessment strategies.
 Students will critically evaluate current educational practices, design appropriate assessments based on instructional goals, and assess their own professional development as teachers.

 ED PSY 6030A Instruction, Learning and Assessment: A: 1 semester hour